 The Southern Vermont Astronomy Group (SoVerA) was created to stimulate inquiry about the universe through gained and shared knowledge, research, and appreciation by helping the public at large learn about the nature of the cosmos and how to help gain more information from it.

 Fostering awareness, stewardship, and enjoyment of Chester's natural resources The Chester Conservation Committee (CCC) is an informal, independent group of volunteers from this region who meet monthly.
 Our purpose is to conduct and encourage educational experiences and community conservation projects that will foster an awareness and stewardship of Chester’s rich natural heritage.
-At the present time, the CCC has developed and maintains two trails, The Lost Mine Trail and Green Mountain Nature Trail.
-A trail map of the Lost Mine trail is here and the Green Mountain Nature Trail map is here.
+At the present time, the CCC has developed and maintains three trails The Lost Mine Trail, Butternut Hill Trial, and Green Mountain Nature Trail.
+A trail map of the Lost Mine trail and Butternut Hill Trail is here and the Green Mountain Nature Trail map is here (Please note that the Green Mountain Nature Trail is not accessible to the public when school is in session.
+School hours are from 7:00 am-4:00 pm).
 In addition to developing and maintaining trails, the CCC recruits and coordinates volunteers for VT Green-Up Day and sponsors and participates in other environmental projects of interest to the community.
 The Chester Conservation Committee meets at 7:00 P.M. on the First Tuesday of the month at Chester-Andover Elementary School.
 New members are always welcome to join us.
-For more information, call Mary Beth Adler at 802-875-2418 or send her an email at email@example.com.
+For more information, email Frank Kelley at email@example.com.

 Chester Historical Society